Anu-49/Git-and-Github/README.md

 ```
 git status
 ```
-When ready move from stage to commit for our repo. </br> When we commit, we should always include a message.
+Now ready to move from stage to commit for our repo. </br> When we commit, we should always include a message.
 By adding clear messages to each commit, it is easy to see what has changed and when.
 ```
 git commit -m "Commit my first html file"